RustBeginners/awesome-rust-mentors/README.md

 To apply to be a new mentor please open an issue including but not limited to the following information:

+* **Preferred Name**: This is optional, you can go by just your online handle if you prefer
 * **Github Username or equivalent handle**
 * **Pronouns**: This section is optional, if you'd prefer to leave this blank that's fine, but it's helpful to trans people if everyone has their pronouns so they don't feel singled out.
 * **Contact**: your preferred method of contact